 A sector serving the public good

-GNIS is a private legal entity.
+SEMAE is a private legal entity.
 It is the only organisation of its type.
 Its status as an interprofessional organisation was recognised by European authorities on June 19, 2014 (third pillar of the Common Agricultural Policy, focused on the structure of agricultural industries—Single Common Market Organisation).
-This recognition honours the interprofessional nature of the work performed by GNIS, which began 70 years ago!
+This recognition honours the interprofessional nature of the work performed by the French organisation, which began 70 years ago!

 Fee rates are fixed by vote and revisited every three years.